matthiasdemuzere/w2w/JOSS/paper.md

 # Workflow
 The goal of the Python-based `W2W` tool is to obtain a WRF domain file (*geo_em.d0X.nc*) that contains the built LCZ classes and their corresponding urban canopy parameters relevant for all urban parameterizations embedded in WRF: the single layer urban canopy model (Noah/SLUCM, @Kusaka2001), the Building Environment Parameterization (BEP, @Martilli2002), and BEP+BEM (Building Energy Model, @Salamanca2010).

 To get to that point, a number of sequential steps are required:

 * _Step 1: Remove the default urban land cover_

 The default urban land cover from MODIS is replaced with the dominant surrounding vegetation category, as done in @Li2020.
 This procedure affects WRF's parameters LU_INDEX, LANDUSEF and GREENFRAC.
 LU_INDEX is selected as the dominant category from the $nlus$ (default = 45) nearest grid points (excluding ocean, urban and lakes).
-LANDUSEF and GREENFRAC are calculated as the mean over all grid points with that category among the $nlus$ nearest points. **@ DANIEL: CORRECT??**
+GREENFRAC is calculated as the mean over all grid points with that category among the $nlus$ nearest points.
+For each grid point, if LANDUSEF had any percentage of urban, it is set to zero and the percentage is added to the dominant category assigned to that grid point.

 Resulting output: **geo_em.d0X_NoUrban.nc**